paulbrejla/paulbrejla.github.io/index.md

 I have learned to dynamically deal with shifting priorities and expectations in highly uncertain environments.

+#### 💼 Practice
+* Product Manager at <a href="https://www.uncharted.global">Uncharted</a>.
+Uncharted is a global insurtech company that is moving insurance distribution, product innovation, and policy administration into the platform economy.
+Our platform powers digital insurance transactions between global insurance carriers, brokers, and distributors - increasing scale, efficiency, and the flexibility to operate across product lines and insurance markets (Current).
+* Head of Software Development at <a href="https://www.hepster.com">hepster.com</a>, where I built a scalable, cloud-based insurance distribution platform.
+I helped the business from seed to its Series A by architecting and implementing a cloud-native infrastructure based on Spring Boot & Kotlin, AWS, Docker, Laravel, and Vue.js and coaching the delivery team.
+I turned high-level ideas and visions into technical product roadmaps and concrete deliverables using methodologies like impact mapping and "Discover to Deliver".
+Spearheaded the transition from project-based delivery into product-based thinking.
+(Oct.
+2017 - Jan.
+2021).
+* Systems Analyst AIDA Cruises' <a href="https://www.costadigital.io">Digital Unit</a>, where I helped with the integration of Digital Products into legacy systems infrastructures as part of the organization's Digital Transformation.
+I was primarily involved in building decision support systems for call centers and the group's expansion into the Chinese market.
+I also got to spend some time in Shanghai which was a great experience.
+(Oct.
+2016 - Oct.
+2017).
+* Business Analyst Reservations & Electronic Channels at <a href="https://www.aida.de">AIDA Cruises</a>, where I was responsible for the internet booking platforms and the electronic channels (B2C - B2B) connected to it.
+I primarily dealed with the integration of legacy reservation systems, requirements engineering and architecting a mission-critical Java stack based on Spring & Hibernate handling high transaction volumes.
+This included close collaboration with stakeholders in Europe and the United States across the whole product lifecycle (Nov.
+2011 - Oct.
+2016).
+* Project Manager for a business-to-business marketing analysis project for a major cruise line in the DACH travel market.
+* Research Assistant for the programme in (International) Cruise Industry Management at the Bremerhaven University of Applied Sciences.
+* Internship at the "Touristikverband Rotenburg Wümme e.V.", where I implemented a county-wide internet reservation system.

 #### 🚀 Technology Stack

 * Java Ecosystem (Especially the Groovy programming language, Spring Boot, Kotlin, and Scala)